-- 4.5.1 In the event that the thesis does not satisfy the requirements for the award in its current form, the candidate may be asked to re-submit their thesis within either 12 or 18 months for a re-examination. - 4.5.2 For the avoidance of doubt, in the case of 'not pass, present for re-examination' outcome, the Candidate is subject to a Second Examination.
+- 4.6.1 In the event that the thesis does not satisfy the requirements for the award in its current form, the candidate may be asked to re-submit their thesis within either 12 or 18 months for a re-examination. - 4.6.2 For the avoidance of doubt, in the case of a 'Revise and Resubmit' outcome the Candidate is subject to a Second Examination.

-5. Second Examination following a Not Pass Outcome
+5. Second Examination following a Revise and Resubmit Outcome